RickaPrincy/faker-data-api/README.md

 ## Cleanup

-Currently, you will need to manually delete the generated files from the `output` directory after downloading or copying them.
-We are working on adding automatic cleanup functionality in a future release.
+Currently, you will need to manually delete the generated files from the `output` directory after downloading or copying them.I'm working on adding automatic cleanup functionality in a future release.

 ## Default Port